PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Responsible and Explainable AI/ResponsibleAI3.md

 ## 4) Preparation for DataLab 2

 - [ ] Upload your completed Responsible AI: Individual fairness metrics notebook to Github.

-- [ ] Upload your CodeAcademy certificate of the module Learn Web Scraping with Beautiful Soup to GitHub.

 ***